DCOR-dev/ckanext-dcor_depot/README.rst

 This plugin implements:

-- A backround job that uploads resources to S3 in `after_resource_create` if the resources were previously uploaded via the legacy upload route.
+- A background job that uploads resources to S3 in `after_resource_create` if the resources were previously uploaded via the legacy upload route.
   This functionality is interesting for legacy setups that are not using S3 object storage by default.